awaragi/prometheus-mssql-exporter/README.md

 npm run test:mssql:2017
 ```

-To use a persistent storage add `-v /mypath:/var/opt/mssql/data` to your version of package.json
+To use a persistent storage add `-v /<mypath>:/var/opt/mssql/data` to the command line.

 ## List all available metrics

+To list all available metrics and the used queries to generate these metrics - say for for DBA validation, use the following command

 ```shell
 npm run metrics